-The Middle School students will be involved in one main fundraising event each year.
-All other fundraising activities must be approved by the principal.
+The Middle School students may be involved in fundraising events each year.
+All fundraising activities must be approved by the principal.

 Money raised through the fundraiser is used to off-set the cost of the yearbook, field trips, PRIDE events, and other similar items.
 Students who do not participate in the fundraiser may be asked to pay the full cost of such events.